-Effective Date: The requirements of this Statement are effective for reporting periods beginning after June 15, 2018.
+Effective Date: The requirements of this Statement are effective for reporting periods beginning after June 15, 2018 per GASB Statement No. 95 implementation has been delayed one year.
+The District does not expect this Statement to impact its financial statements.

 • GASB Statement No. 89.
-Accounting for Interest Cost Incurred Before the End of a Construction Period.
+Accounting for Interest Cost Incurred before the End of a Construction Period.
 The objectives of this Statement are (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.

-Effective Date: The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
+Effective Date: The requirements of this Statement are effective for reporting periods beginning after December 15, 2019 per GASB Statement No. 95 implementation has been delayed one year.
+Earlier application is encourage.
 The requirements of this Statement should be applied prospectively.
 The District does not expect this Statement to impact its financial statements.

-GASB Statement No. 90.
+• GASB Statement No. 90.
 Majority Equity Interests - an Amendment of GASB Statements No. 14 and No. 61.
 The primary objectives of this Statement are to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
+It defines a majority equity interest and specifies that a majority equity interest in a legally separate organization should be reported as an investment if a government's holding of the equity interest meets the definition of an investment.
+A majority equity interest that meets the definition of an investment should be measured using the equity method, unless it is held by a special purpose government engaged only in fiduciary activities, a fiduciary fund, or an endowment (including permanent and term endowments) or permanent fund.
+Those governments and funds should measure the majority equity interest at fair value.